 As human beings started to expand across lands and territories, we needed a structure to overcome natural barriers and obstacles.
-Engineers harnessed their resources to create bridges, linking us between cities and changing the entire landscape.
+Engineers harnessed their resources to create bridges, an essential part of our infrastructure that links us between cities and changes the landscape.

 How are bridges built?
 Bridge construction has undergone an immense transformation since the beginning of time, including new sturdier materials, heavy machinery and new construction techniques.
-Although building bridges is much easier in modern times, bridge engineering involves precise physics, vast resources and thorough planning prior to and during construction.
+Although building bridges is much easier in modern times, bridge engineering involves precise physics, vast resources, advanced technology and thorough planning prior to and during construction.

 While bridges require precise and careful work, the basic fundamentals of bridge construction are simple once broken down.
 Read on or skip to the infographic below to learn more about the basics of bridge building.